deadbeef404/github-demo-udemy/README.md

 # github-demo-udemy
-A simple demo repo for udemu
+A simple demo repo for udemy.